Blog

 About the Author

 Raf Adams – The Suited Monk, is a practical philosopher helping people align their internal and external self and find their path in life.
-He has been living in China for 10 years, doing workshops and seminars, and is the author of The Suited Monk and Suited Monk Leadership.
+He has been living in China for 12 years, Spain for 6 years and lives in Australia doing workshops and seminars globally, and is the author of The Suited Monk and Suited Monk Leadership.

 # How To Balance A Spiritual And Material Life